-Board of Trustees Rule 370 permits the establishment of special academic chairs and the appointment of prestigious and named professorships.
+Board of Trustees Rule 508 permits the establishment of special academic chairs and the appointment of prestigious and named professorships.
 All named professorships and academic chairs are established by Board action.
-Appointments to fill these professorships are made by the Board of Trustees after recommendation by the provost, the president, and the chancellor.
-In order to maintain adequate uniformity and the highest degree of prestige and selectivity in the establishment of chairs and professorships, to assure academic excellence, and to provide the highest honor in the selection of recipients, the Board has adopted policies that recognize classifications of prestigious professorships.
+Appointments to ﬁll these professorships are made by the Board of Trustees after recommendation by the Provost, the President, and the Chancellor.
+In order to maintain adequate uniformity and the highest degree of prestige and selectivity in the establishment of chairs and professorships, to assure academic excellence, and to provide the highest honor in the selection of recipients, the Board has adopted policies that recognize classiﬁcations of prestigious professorships.
 See Appendix C.

-7.2.4 Emeritus Faculty
+7.2.3.2.Emeritus Faculty

-A tenured faculty memberLibrarian with ten years of full-time service to the university will be awarded emeritus status at his or her professorial rank upon retirement.
-Other faculty members who retire may also be considered for emeritus status (Section 7.10.1).
+A tenured faculty member, research faculty member, Librarian member, or clinical faculty member with ten years of full-time service to the university shall be awarded emeritus status at his or her professorial rank upon retirement.
+The faculty member’s Dean shall initiate the process for awarding the Emeritus title.

-7.3 Types of Contracts

-7.3.1 Definitions
+7.2.4.Joint Appointments

+A tenured, tenure-track, clinical, or research faculty member may have a joint appointment with more than one department or unit.
+For a tenure-track faculty member, one department shall be designated as the faculty member’s tenure home.
+For all other personnel actions, decisions shall be made separately by each department.

+7.2.5.Academic and Calendar Years

-7.3.1.1Academic Year
+7.2.5.1.Academic Year

 The academic year encompasses the fall and spring semesters.
-The official beginning of the academic year is noted on the university calendar; faculty are expected, on that date, to be available for student advising, departmental and university meetings, or other faculty responsibilities.
+The ofﬁcial beginning of the academic year is noted on the university calendar; on that date faculty members are expected to be available for student advising, departmental and university meetings, or other faculty responsibilities.
 The academic year concludes with spring commencement.

-7.3.1.2Calendar Year
+7.2.5.2.Calendar Year

-The calendar year appointment is for twelve months or for a term specified in the letter of offer.
-The beginning and ending dates are not necessarily tied to the academic calendar.
+A calendar year is deﬁned as a period of twelve months.
+The beginning and ending dates of calendar year appointments are speciﬁed in the letter of offer to the faculty member and are not necessarily tied to the academic calendar.

+7.2.6.Equivalents to the Department and Department Chair

+Throughout the rest of this chapter, in the College of Nursing, the College is the equivalent of the Department and the Associate Dean is the equivalent to the Department Chair; in the Library the Director is the equivalent of the Dean and the Assistant to the Director of the Library is the equivalent to the Department Chair.

+7.3.Types of Contracts

+7.3.1.Tenure-Track Faculty Contracts

+The provisions of this section apply to both full-time and part-time tenure-track faculty.

+7.3.1.1.The Probationary Period

+The probationary period is deﬁned as the maximum length of time between the initial appointment as a member of the tenure-track faculty and end of the latest academic year in which tenure may be awarded or denied.
+For appointees whose initial appointment to the tenure-track faculty begins in the fall semester, the probationary period shall be no more than six years in length, unless extended subject to the provisions stated below in Section 7.3.1.4.
+For appointees whose initial appointment to the tenure-track faculty begins in the spring semester, the probationary period contract ends no more than six years from the beginning of the ﬁrst fall semester following the date of initial appointment.

-7.3.2 Tenure-Earning Faculty Contracts7.3.2.1Initial Appointment Contracts
+7.3.1.2.Initial Appointment Contracts